 ICL’s experience indicates that we can expect a substantial increase in crop yields, which will allow the farmers to use some of it for their family’s consumption, and to sell the rest, keeping some of the intakes to buy next season’s seeds and fertilizer.
 These farmers will provide well-being for their families, and will no doubt spread the word to other farmers in their country.

 Clement Kimaro, a farmer who participated in the project, is already enjoying the change in his fields.
 “I use a new technique that plows the land differently and with new materials, and my yield is double that of previous years,” he told USAID officials, “I have more produce that I can sell.”

-“We showed to the farmers that adoption of a balanced and modern fertilizer approach can increase yields, profits and improve living standards”, says Dr. Lilian W. Mbuthia, ICL Senior Agronomist in Kenya, who is responsible of the project on behalf ICL.
+“We showed to the farmers that adoption of a balanced and modern fertilizer approach can increase yields, profits and improve living standards”, says Dr. Lilian W. Mbuthia, ICL Senior Agronomist in Kenya, who is responsible for the project on behalf of ICL.
 “Given the success of the project, USAID has decided to extend the funding for additional crop seasons”.